Razer DeathStalker V2 Pro Review

-With that being said, this is still a fantastically well built product and one that looks excellent.
-If you’re desperate for a low-profile, opto-mechanical keyboard the Razer offering is still a decent option, but we’d recommend looking at the likes of the Logitech G915 Lightspeed instead.
+Having said that, this is still a fantastically well built product that looks excellent.
+If you’re desperate for a low-profile opto-mechanical keyboard, it’s a decent option.
+But I’d recommend looking at the likes of the Logitech G915 Lightspeed instead.

 How we test

 We use every keyboard we test for at least a week.
 During that time, we’ll check it for ease of use and put it through its paces by playing a variety of different genres, including FPS, strategy and MOBAs.

 We also check each keyboard’s software to see how easy it is to customise and set up.

 Tested the performance on a variety of games

 Compared the build quality with similar priced keyboards.